gin66/rusthesia/README.md

 #### Logic Pro/X

-Have not been able to make Logic Pro/X works as a synthesizer with channels assigned to different instruments.
+Have not been able to use Logic Pro/X as a synthesizer with channels assigned to different instruments.
 Still keep looking for the needed hidden feature.

 #### MainStage